 “They’re really thinking on their own two feet at this point,” Sparks said of his students.
 “Projects at this level require a level of understanding that allows and encourages the student to research available technologies and make decisions that have a direct impact on the project’s success.”

 The culmination of the program takes place in the fifth semester in the shape of a capstone project that prepares students to hit the ground running in the real world.
 Sparks guides his students to create a fully automated and functioning work cell that incorporates all the technology they have learned.

 “The customer can say, ‘I want an automated work cell that accomplishes a specific task,’ and they (the program’s graduates) can design, build, program and implement a fully functioning automated work cell,” Sparks said.
 “They’re highly skilled engineering technicians at that point.”

 Robotics technicians can make an average annual salary of $52,010 in Texas, according to the U.S. Bureau of Labor Statistics.
 Onetonline.org forecasts a 13% growth in such positions over the next seven years.

 The program is also a part of TSTC’s Money-Back Guarantee initiative — a testament to how confident the college is that robotics students will get a job in their career field within six months of graduation.

 If they do not, TSTC will refund their tuition.

 Sparks does not see an issue with a lack of career opportunities for his students.

-“Everywhere,” he said about where robotics graduates have gone on to work after TSTC.
-“Tesla, Samsung, Control Concepts, Toyota, Frito-Lay, Amazon — anything that uses automation.”
+“An exciting future lies ahead with many possibilities,” he said about where robotics graduates have gone on to work after TSTC.
+“Tesla, Samsung, Control Concepts, Toyota, Frito-Lay, Amazon, just to name a few — anywhere that uses automation.”

 Learn more about TSTC at tstc.edu.